-The noodles are served on a bed of raw seasonal crunchy vegetables with tahini sauce and top it with pistachios.
-If you’ve never had pistachios in a pasta dish, you’ll wonder how you’ve been missing out all these years.
+The noodles are served on a bed of raw, seasonal vegetables with tahini sauce, topped with pistachios.

 For more information, visit zinmans.com.

-Harvest values local and seasonal foods, which is reflected in their menu.
+Harvest values local, seasonal ingredients, which is reflected in their menu.
 We found their house-made Saffron Turmeric Pasta to be one of those ‘don’t want to miss’ kind of dishes.
-It features sautéed mushrooms, leeks, and sun-dried figs, all tossed with light sherry cream sauce and topped with goat cheese.
+It features sautéed mushrooms, leeks, and sun-dried figs, all tossed with light sherry cream sauce and is topped with goat cheese.

 6453 N. Oracle Rd.

-Parish’s original wine-soaked pasta dish combines burgundy angel hair, shrimp, and crawfish with a lobster broth, savory saffron red pepper cream sauce, and fresh parmesan.
-It is an original Cajun-inspired entrée.
-Served in an eclectic space with Southern charm, the Drunken Angel is a Tucsonan favorite and promises rich flavor and a fair share of seafood.
+The Parish’s wine-soaked pasta dish combines burgundy angel hair, shrimp, and crawfish in a lobster broth, savory saffron red pepper cream sauce, and fresh parmesan.
+The decadent Cajun-inspired entrée is a Tucsonan favorite, promising rich flavor in every bite.

 For more information, visit theparishtucson.com.